Ben Affleck: Political views

 Affleck has described himself as "moderately liberal."
 He was raised in "a very strong union household".
 In 2000, he spoke at a rally at Harvard University in support of an increased living wage for all workers on campus; his father worked as a janitor at the university.
 He later narrated a documentary, Occupation (2002), about a sit-in organized by the Harvard Living Wage Campaign.
 Affleck and Senator Ted Kennedy held a press conference on Capitol Hill in 2004, pushing for an increase in the minimum wage.
 He spoke at a 2007 press conference at Boston's City Hall in support of SEIU's unionization efforts for the city's low-paid hospital workers.
 During the Writers' Strike in 2008, Affleck voiced support for the picketers.

 Affleck is pro-choice.
 In a 2000 interview, he stated that he believes "very strongly in a woman's right to choose".
 In 2012, he supported the Draw the Line campaign, describing reproductive rights as "fundamental".

 Affleck was a longtime supporter of legalizing gay marriage, saying in 2004 that he hoped to look back on the marriage debate "with some degree of embarrassment for how antiquated it was".
 Also that year, he remarked that it was "outrageous and offensive" to suggest members of the transgender community were not entitled to equal rights.
 He appeared alongside his gay cousin in a 2005 Parents and Friends of Lesbians and Gays print advertising campaign.

-Affleck appeared at a press conference with New York Senator Chuck Schumer in 2002, in support of a proposed Anti-Nuclear Terrorism Prevention Act.
-In 2003, he criticized the "questionable and aggressive" use of the Patriot Act and the resulting "encroachments on civil liberties".
+In 2008, Affleck expressed concern about conspiracy theories claiming Barack Obama was an Arab or a Muslim: "This prejudice that we have allowed to fester in this campaign ... the acceptance of both of those things as a legitimate slur is really a problem."
 A reporter for The Washington Post overheard Affleck denouncing the Israeli invasion of Gaza at a Washington party in 2009.
 Steven Clemons, a participant in the conversation, said Affleck listened "to alternative takes ...
 What Affleck spoke about that night was reasoned, complex and made a lot of sense."
 Later that year, in a New York Times interview, Affleck remarked that his views were closer to those of the Israeli Labor Party than Likud.